CRF Logo

 Real-world case reviews encompassing the full range of MCS scenarios, including shock, pulmonary compromise, and device troubleshooting.

-Hands-on training in clinical scenarios tackling a range of case-based challenges with IABP, IMPELLA devices, ECMO, and the Harvi patient simulator.
+Hands-on training in clinical scenarios tackling a range of case-based challenges with IABP, IMPELLA devices, ECMO, durable LVADs, total artificial hearts, and the Harvi patient simulator.

 Join the Conversation #THT2026